 The Company reports results on a comprehensive basis, as required by Accounting Standards Update 2011-05, Comprehensive Income ("ASU 2011-05").
-This standard requires the presentation of a Statement of Comprehensive Income, replacing the former Statement of Income.
-The Statement of

-Comprehensive Income reports currency translation results that are a component of Other Comprehensive Income ("OCI") directly in this statement.
-Prior to adoption as of June 30, 2011, OCI was reported as a component of changes in Total Equity in the Statement of Financial Condition.
+The Statement of Comprehensive Income reports currency translation results that are a component of Other Comprehensive Income ("OCI") directly in this statement.